 A quick glance at a recent open project on the DynaMaker platform shows how you with a few properties and parametric patterns can generate furniture from a standard profile.
-From chair, to sofa, to flat surface with just a few parameters.
+From chair to sofa, to a flat surface with just a few parameters.

-Building automated pipelines for custom production is hard and have historically been impossible to achieve at a reasonable price.
+Building automated pipelines for custom production is hard and has historically been impossible to achieve at a reasonable price.
 But we have developed tools and methods to change that.

 Our tools and our way of working enables affordable custom production and full utilization of the power that modern automated production machines bring to the industry.
 All bundled up in an accessible way in a modern cloud service built for the next industrial revolution.

-DynaMaker is provided as Software as a Service (SaaS) and you can find our different types of accounts under pricing.
+DynaMaker is provided as Software as a Service (SaaS) and you can find our different types of accounts on the pricing page.

-We still have lots of more of useful features, integrations and examples that we are currently working on bringing to the cloud service.
+We still have lots of more useful features, integrations and examples that we are currently working on bringing to the cloud service.
 These will be continuously added to the service.
-Se we will keep the beta flag for the next couple of months.

 Do you need help to get started, training or perhaps use some of our engineers for a jumpstart on your mass customization project?
 Please contact us at email@example.com and we will find the way forward suitable for you.